 Secondly, you never know what others are going through.

 Some people may want kids, but maybe they are facing fertility struggles.
+For example,

 - Mark Zuckerberg and his wife Priscilla Chan went through three miscarriages before having their firstborn.